World Power PlantsWorld Power Plants

 Gas

-McMahon Cogeneration Plant is a 120 MW gas-fired power plant located in Canada.
-It operates as a cogeneration facility, utilizing natural gas to produce both electricity and thermal energy.
-This plant contributes to Canada's energy generation portfolio.
-Ranked as the 56th largest gas plant in Canada, it accounts for 0.41% of the country's total gas capacity of 29,357 MW.
-Canada has 99 gas plants with a combined capacity of nearly 29,000 MW.
-In comparison to the largest gas plant, Lennox Generating Station at 2,140 MW, McMahon is about 1/18th the size.
-Natural gas is an important part of Canada's energy mix, providing a flexible and cleaner alternative to coal.
-The country is increasingly integrating renewable sources, but gas remains vital for meeting peak demand and ensuring grid stability.
-The plant is located approximately 800 km northwest of Edmonton in the northern region of British Columbia.
+McMahon Cogeneration is a 120 MW gas-fired power plant located in Canada, operated by Spectra Energy and ATCO Power.
+This facility generates electricity using natural gas.
+It ranks as the 56th largest gas plant in Canada.
+With a capacity of 120 MW, it represents 0.41% of Canada's total gas capacity of 29,357 MW.
+Canada has 99 gas plants with a combined capacity of 29,357 MW.
+Compared to the largest gas plant, the Lennox Generating Station at 2,140 MW, this facility is about 1/18th the size.
+Natural gas is a significant part of Canada's energy landscape, providing approximately 15% of the country's electricity generation.
+The McMahon Cogeneration plant supports the shift towards cleaner energy sources in the region.
+It is located approximately 1,200 km northwest of Edmonton in British Columbia.

 Capacity